gramineproject/graphene/Documentation/perf-practices.rst

    size.
 This means that if the application has a working set size of more than 100-200MB, enclave pages will be evicted from EPC into RAM.
 Eviction of enclave pages (also called EPC swapping or paging) is a very expensive hardware operation.
-Almost any reasonable application operates on GBs of data, so performance will be significantly impaired.
+Some applications have a working set size of MBs/GBs of data, so performance will be significantly impaired.

 #.
 RDTSC/RDTSCP instructions.
 These instructions are forbidden to execute in an